-It is in unmatchable sculpture and architecture of the temples are odd from any other temples.
+It is in unmatchable sculpture and the architecture of the temples is odd from any other temples.
 The surrounding is very peaceful and the environment gives unique calmness here.
 Every temple has an incredible story behind them which is sure to leave its visitors in awe.
 Rajasthan has been about various Rajas and Maharajas and their significant contributions to this land.
-Thus, their connection to this must visit place in India can be seen with the existence of exquisite palaces, forts and temples.
+Thus, their connection to this must-visit place in India can be seen with the existence of exquisite palaces, forts and temples.

 Birla Mandir :